-Several attendees at HIMSS 2013 said this may be a good year to hold off on implementation of new IT systems and focus on getting the most out of previous IT projects, as government officials are taking their
+Several attendees at HIMSS 2013 said this may be a good year to hold off on implementation of new IT systems and focus on getting the most out of previous IT projects, as government officials are taking their foot off the regulatory gas pedal and urging providers to get their implementations on solid footing.

 In her address at HIMSS 2013, Acting Administrator of the Centers for Medicare and Medicaid Services Marilyn Tavenner told the crowd that there will be no new health IT-related regulations coming this year.
 She said the goal is to make sure providers have met the stage 1 meaningful use rules and are ready to step up to stage 2 by the end of the year.
 By delaying further rulemaking, federal agencies will be able to focus on supporting providers in achieving those goals.